 Since Flint River Technical College and Griffin Technical College merged in 2010 to become Southern Crescent Technical College, the College has continued the commitment of serving the workforce and educational needs of the college’s service area and expanding the facilities on its campuses and centers.
-The College has had two leaders serving as President.
-Dr. Randall L. Peters served as the President for Southern Crescent Technical College from 2010-2016, and Dr. Alvetta Peterman Thomas has served as President since December of 2016.
+The College has had several leaders serving in the Office of the President.
+Dr. Randall L. Peters served as the President for Southern Crescent Technical College from 2010-2016 and Dr. Alvetta Peterman Thomas served as President from December 2016-December 2021.
+Dr. Ryan W. Foley served as Interim President for the College from January 1, 2022 to April 15, 2022.
+Dr. Irvin T. Clark III has served as President since April 16, 2022.

 The expansion of facilities and programs has continued to be a priority for the leadership of the College.
 On June 16, 2011, the Flint River Campus opened the 32,000 Industrial Training Facility - Building E. This facility has nine classrooms, five training laboratories, nine faculty offices, and one administrative office area with an adjacent meeting site and houses various technical programs.

 Groundbreaking for the 85,000 square foot Medical Technology Building on the Griffin Campus was held July 28, 2011.
 This three-story building houses the medical programs and has 12 classrooms, two biology labs, and a chemistry lab to support the allied health programs.

 Fall of 2011 marked a noted change in the operations of Southern Crescent Technical College as the college transitioned from the quarter to the semester system.